 6. Schedule the repair with a local auto body shop you know and trust

 Your insurance company will need to accept the claim.
 When they do, an auto body repair shop like ours can provide them with a written estimate and schedule the repairs if they’re on our preferred list.
 The insurance company will then give authorization and the shop can order parts and start repairs.

 About Automotive Collision Specialists in Fuquay Varina, NC

-With over twenty-five years of experience in the industry, Automotive Collision Specialists is ASE certified and fully equipped with advanced diagnostic technology and repair tools needed to perform collision repair, paint service, and complete restoration for all vehicle makes and models.
+With over 30 years of experience in the industry, Automotive Collision Specialists is ASE certified and fully equipped with advanced diagnostic technology and repair tools needed to perform collision repair, paint service, and complete restoration for all vehicle makes and models.

 We’d be happy to talk about your collision repair if you’ll call us today at (919) 522-0333!